kestal/univers/README.md

 * [Eternity RPC](http://board.eternityrpc.com/index.php)

 # The map
 Just to have something to visualize.
+It's badly done and useless..
 ![map](/map.svg)